-Best director Oscar to ‘Everything Everywhere’ Daniels duo
+‘Everything Everywhere’ duo win directing, writing Oscars

 “This is not normal, this is kind of crazy,” he said.
 “I will love you no matter what.”

-The Daniels came into the night the favorites for the Oscar, and their film, the top nominee with 11, had immense awards season momentum, making the victory no surprise.
+The Daniels came into the night the favorites for the directing Oscar, and “ Everything Everywhere All at Once,” the top nominee with 11, had immense awards season momentum.
+It also won best picture, best actress for Michelle Yeoh, best supporting actor for Ke Huy Quan and best supporting actress for Jamie Lee Curtis.

-Scheinert dedicated the award to “all the mommies in the world,” and to his own parents.
+Scheinert dedicated the director Oscar to “all the mommies in the world,” and to his own parents.

 “Thank you for not squashing my creativity when I was making really disturbing horror films or really perverted comedy films or dressing in drag as a kid, which is a threat to nobody,” he said.

-The duo earlier won best original screenplay, one of seven statuettes their film won, including best picture, best actress for Michelle Yeoh, best supporting actor for Ke Huy Quan and best supporting actress for Jamie Lee Curtis.

 When they won for screenplay, Scheinert railed off the names of his favorite school teachers, saying, “you guys all inspired me and taught me to be less of a butthead.”